ARE YOU A COVID DESIGNATED TESTING CENTER?

 Health care and other essential workers who have in-person contact with people as part of their jobs should get tested frequently.
-If you work outside the home, or if you live or work in a residential care or congregate setting, you should get tested regularly.
+If you work outside the home, or if you live or work in residential care or congregate setting, you should get tested regularly.

 We take most insurances.
 Please call our office to get more information.
 Please note, there’s no insurance for group testing.

 We service Greater Los Angeles Area.
-For group testing, our staff can travel to areas outside of greater LA region.
+For group testing, our staff can travel to areas outside of the greater LA region.

 We request that you make an appointment via our website or by calling or texting us.
-Though if time allows, we can take walk ins.
+Though if time allows, we can take walk-ins.
 We can accommodate you for evening or weekend appointments as well.

 If you choose to not come into the office, we can test you in your car.
-The drive through testing is in the back alley of our building.
+The drive-through testing is in the back alley of our building.
 Make a right on Brighton and another right on Bram Goldsmith Way next to chase bank and go in the alley all the way to the parking garage.
-Please call to get more information before you decide to come in to Drive through so we can properly guide you.
+Please call to get more information before you decide to come in to drive through so we can properly guide you.

 No, you don’t need a referral for COVID testing with us.

-You can cancel anytime for no additional charges unless you already paid via credit card in which case, credit card cancellation fee will be charged.
+You can cancel anytime for no additional charges unless you already paid via credit card in which case, a credit card cancellation fee will be charged.

 Yes, you can reschedule.
 Please follow this link or call our office